JG3233/CyberPhyMorseCode/README.md

 ### Parse Symbols and Convert from Morse Code to Plaintext

 >Now that we have all of our Morse symbols, we simply need to collect dots and dashes until there is a space between words (or the message ends), effectively ignoring spaces between parts of the same letter.
-Once on of these occurs, we can convert the dots and dashes to a letter with the morse_to_letter dictionary.
+Once one of these occurs, we can convert the dots and dashes to a letter with the morse_to_letter dictionary.
 Next, we add the letter to the plaintext and reset the dots and dashes of the current letter to empty.

 >Running through the list of symbols, we can produce a plaintext message that decodes the Morse code in the original video!
 We also recognized that any incorrectly determined letters would break the decoder.
-We also discuss this in the next section, but we introduced some robustness by detecting incorrect calls to the dictionary and indicating a wrong character and setting a flag that would wait until the next space character to continue decoding.
+We discuss this in the next section, but we introduced some robustness by detecting incorrect calls to the dictionary, indicating a wrong character with '[-]', and setting a flag that would wait until the next space character to continue attempting to decode.

 ### Experiment